-Considering the capsule that encases coconut oil, it is typically made of animal-derived gelatin.
+The pills that encase coconut oil are typically made of animal-derived gelatin.
 This gelatin may contain antibiotic and hormone residues.
-It may even get contaminated with diseased animal tissues.
+It may also get contaminated with diseased animal tissues.

 If unfortunately the coconut oil capsules you got have all these bad stuff, they may work against the laxative effect of coconut oil.
-Worse, these coconut oil capsules might cause constipation instead.
+Worse, these coconut oil capsules might cause constipation instead of helping.

-Secondly, each coconut oil capsule generally carries only 1 g (1000 mg).
-If you require one tablespoon (14 g) of coconut oil to make you poop and ease constipation, you'd have to swallow 14 capsules.
+If you require one tablespoon (14 g) of coconut oil to make you poop and ease constipation, you'll have to swallow 14 capsules.
 If you need two tablespoons, you have to stomach 28 capsules.